LokiusV/Daggerfall-Unity-VR/README.md

 ### Step4
 move everything from (yourLocationToTheRepo)/DFUVR/GameFolderFiles to (YourGameInstallationRootDirectory)

+### Step 5:
+Adjust settings.txt to your liking-> First line is your height(this can be left at zero and then later calibrated in-game); Second line should be your VR headsets current refresh rate; Third line is your Controller profile(currently only Oculus/Meta Touch controllers are supported); Fourth line is the offsett of the Sheath.
+Just leave that at the default value for now and calibrate it in-game

-### Step 5: Take a look at the source code to find out how the controls work because I didn't yet create an overview of the bindings(sorry.
+### Step 6: Take a look at the source code to find out how the controls work because I didn't yet create an overview of the bindings(sorry.
 Will do that later)

-### Step 6:
+### Step 7:
 Enjoy!(Or if something doesn't work, create a GitHub issue because I probably forgot a step)

 Currently known issues: